SAFEHR-data/waveform-controller/README.md

 mkdir ../waveform-export
 ```

-Build and start the controller with docker
+Build and start the controller and exporter with docker
 ```
 cd ../waveform-controller
 docker compose build